PRIVATE CONTRACTORS AT ONSHORE AND OFFSHORE PROCESSING CENTRES

 Canstruct

 Canstruct is a Queensland-based construction company.
-It was contracted by the Australian Government in September 2017 to run garrison and welfare services for refugees in Nauru.
-Canstruct replaced Broadspectrum in 2017 and was paid over $1 million per day for 12 months for the detention of 1000 refugees.
+It was contracted by the Australian Government from September 2017 to September 2022 to run garrison and welfare services for refugees in Nauru.
+Over five years, Canstruct was paid $1.82 billion.
+Canstruct has been investigated for allegedly misappropriating or misusing millions of dollars of public funds.
+A Department of Home Affairs whistle-blower alleges that Canstruct was paid for services that were never needed nor delivered.

 Paladin